 (h) All acts, matters, and things of a continuing nature lawfully made, done, or commenced before the appointed day by or on behalf of the Curator or the Official Trustee shall be deemed to have been made, done, or commenced by or on behalf of the Public Trustee.

-(2) Without affecting the generality of the foregoing provisions of this section, the Acts set out in the First Schedule, to the extent to which the same are in and by the said Schedule expressed to be repealed or amended, are hereby repealed or amended accordingly.
+[(2) repealed]

+[Section 3 amended by No. 9 of 2008 s.
+7.]

-Part I — The Public Trustee
+Part IA — The Public Trustee

+[Heading inserted by No. 9 of 2008 s.
+8.]

 4. Public Trust Office and Public Trustee

 (1) There shall be an office called the “Public Trust Office”, administered by an officer called the Public Trustee who shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994, and shall have and exercise such powers and execute and discharge such duties as may be vested in or imposed on him pursuant to the provisions herein set forth.